janmeshnet/javica/README.md

 you'll have then to decide if you still want Apache to listen on the standard 80 and 443 port.
 If not, you can remove the lines "Listen 80" and "Listen 443" <- this, especially if your meshbox is dedicated to be used only as a visiophony tool.

-In any case, you'll have to add this to tell Apache to listen to the Javica BASE_PORT:
+In any case, you'll have to add this to tell Apache to listen to the Javica BASE_PORT and Javica BASE_PORT+2:

  Listen 38186
+ Listen 38188

 We need now to disable the default Apache2 sites-available configuration, with the command